Big Brother from 1984 has become ubiquitous in pop culture and political discourse.

 This character serves as a symbolic repository for all the achievements credited to the Party, rendering him infallible and invincible in the eyes of the population.

-Moreover, Big Brother represents dictatorship and government intrusion into civil liberties, becoming a powerful symbol beyond the realms of the novel, reflecting Orwell’s warnings about the dangers of oppressive governments.
+Moreover, Big Brother represents dictatorship and government intrusion into civil liberties, becoming a powerful symbol beyond the novel’s realm, reflecting Orwell’s warnings about the dangers of oppressive governments.